 Update your Client Manager to the version on the CD.
-If you do not update your Client Manager, there could be a loss of functionally, as some older versions of Client Manager will not work properly with the G300N Wireless Notebook Adapter.
-Before updating Client Manager, uninstall any previous versions of Client Manager.
+If you do not update your Client Manager, there could be a loss of functionally, as some versions of Client Manager will not work properly with the G54 Wireless Notebook Adapter.
+Before updating Client Manager, you must uninstall all previous versions of Client Manager.
 To update your Client Manager, load the Air Navigator CD and select Install Client Manager.
-Profiles can first be exported from the Profiles tab of Client Manager and then imported back into Client Manager after installation.